norsetto/OpenGL/README.md

 * qt-culling  : distance culling with quadtrees
 * water       : displacement with geometric waves + high frequency noise
 * qt-water    : the water demo within a Qt framework
+* fire        : playing with particles (thanks to Sascha Willems)

 ## Built With